 1. Haw Par Villa aka Tiger Balm Gardens

-The rundown, huge themepark with such a long and rich history, is usually about deserted, although it is free!
+This rundown, huge themepark with a long and rich history, is usually about deserted, although it is free!

 Wandering through the grounds with it’s more then 1000 statues, you feel as if you are alone, walking in a fantasyworld.